Go straight to Purple-Roof Green Roof Modeler

 Ultimately, the combination of retention and detention saves costs related to the renovation of buildings and the expansion of drainage, and other stormwater infrastructure systems, on both a city and a project scale.

 Traditional roofs experience an abundant amount of heat loss in the winter and heat gain in the summer.
 Vegetated roofs provide an extra layer of insulation that blocks solar radiation from reaching the building.
-This helps reduce energy consumption thus reducing energy costs for both heating and cooling.
+However, the main energy-saving effect of vegetated roofs comes directly from the plants.
+As the plants evapotranspire and release water vapor into the air, heat is lost in the process, and this leads to effective cooling.
+This helps reduce energy consumption, thus reducing energy costs.
+As an additional bonus, more efficient energy conservation means fewer greenhouse gas emissions released into the atmosphere.
+This helps reduce energy consumption, thus reducing energy costs for both heating and cooling.
 As an additional bonus, more efficient energy conservation means fewer greenhouse gas emissions released into the atmosphere.

 It should be noted that the energy savings made on a particular building are dependent on the building structure and level of insulation.
 A low building with a badly insulated roof will generate more savings than a tall building with a well-insulated roof.